paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 # [fit] *Values*

 ^
-At this stage, we're nearly at the expected functionality, but we're still using static values for the language display as well as the available languages list for the menu, so let's change that now.
+At this stage, we're nearly at the desired functionality for the dropdown, but we're still using static values for the current language display as well as the available languages list for the menu, so let's change that now.

 ---